aldovidalabreu/Portfolio-Code/README.md

 ## Important

--This GitHub portfolio is focused on sharing files; the explanation of each project is available on my portfolio website.
+- **This GitHub portfolio is focused on sharing files; the explanation of each project is available on my portfolio website.
--Each project has its own folder with all the necessary files.
+- **Each project has its own folder with all the necessary files.

--Some projects include a dashboard file.
+- **Some projects include a dashboard file.

 -For detailed explanations and step-by-step instructions, visit my portfolio: [www.aldovidalportfolio.com](http://www.aldovidalportfolio.com)